enessyarali/Easy-Warehouse/DesignDocument.md

     void modifyRestockOrderSKUitems(orderId :Integer, skuItems :Array<String>)
 Fetches from the the database the requested restock order restock = db.loadRestockOrder(orderId).
 If restock.getState() != DELIVERED, throw
--------------------------.
-Then, calls restock.addSKUitems(skuItems).
+AlreadyDeliveredException Then, calls restock.addSKUitems(skuItems).
 Finally, if no exceptions have been raised, the order is updated by calling db.updateRestockOrder(restock).

     void modifyRestockOrderTransportNote(orderId :Integer, transportNote :String) Fetches from the the database the requested restock order restock = db.loadRestockOrder(orderId).
 Then, calls restock.setTransportNote(transportNote).
 Finally, if no exceptions have been raised, the order is updated by calling db.updateRestockOrder(restock).